 The other type is the sales-focused personality -- what Brent Hodgins, managing partner at Mirren, describes as the "hunter" role for proactive prospecting.

-"Most ad agency CEOs expect their new business leads to excel at both roles and are often disappointed when they don't," said Sutter.
+"Most ad agency CEOs expect their business development leads to excel at both roles and are often disappointed when they don't," said Sutter.

 According to an article written by Tomas Chamorro-Premuzic in Harvard Business Review, those who possess a high curiosity quotient are more adept at handling complexity and ambiguity -- they are more skilled in producing "simple solutions to complex problems."

 This is a skill that Peter Levitan thinks every business development person should have, especially as the marketing and agency landscape becomes more complex and competitive.

 "We can train business development professionals in sales techniques, in understanding our agency's skills, and the needs and pain points of our prospective clients.
 We cannot, however, train people to be curious," Levitan said.
 "That means being actively curious about our staff and culture, our industry, the client's persona and category, and importantly, understanding the true value of our sales proposition.
 The bottom line is that curious people build stronger relationships and that is the essence of a great salesperson."

 7. Ability to Build a Brand

 Agencies understand the importance of building a brand, creating a differentiated and meaningful market position, and generating awareness and value around the brand for their clients -- yet they so rarely do this for themselves.
 And that means most agencies are indistinguishable from another: They offer the same services, describe themselves in the same way, sell to anyone, and fail to communicate their value.